 The manuscripts should be written in Arial with 12 type size with double spacing in Microsoft Office Word.
 The paragraphs should not be indented.
 The Manuscripts in general should not exceed 30 pages.

 Heading: The title of the manuscript should be informative, but preferably not exceed twenty words.
-Just under the heading, please provide the title, full name(s) of author(s) (The name(s) of all authors should be start with capital letter, and surname(s) should be typed in upper case), with full address and e-mails of each author on a separate line.
+Just under the heading, please provide the title, full name(s) of author(s) (The name(s) of all authors should be start with capital letter, and surname(s) should be typed in upper case), with full address, e-mails and ORCID IDs of each author on a separate line.
 If a genus or species name is included in the manuscript heading, these should be written in full with no abbreviations, including the author name and date; e.g. Aphodius lividus (Olivier, 1789)

 Abstract: An abstract provided at the beginning of the manuscript should indicate the main aspects of the subject, not exceed 200 words, and should be followed by 5-7 key words.